MikeG621/Platform/Readme.txt

 =========
 Version History

+ - Some fixes from RandomStarfighter (JB)
+   - (All) SS Patrol and SS Await Return order strings now show target info
+   - (XWA) Hyper to Region order text updated with token
+   - (XWA) Fixed some CraftType errors in Order and Trigger strings

 v5.4, 04 Apr 2021
  - (Converter) FG Goal amounts fixed when converting from XW [YOGEME#55] (Random Starfighter, JB)
  - (Converter) Fixed an exception message